dhruvmsheth/Gelare/README.md

 ![roboss](https://user-images.githubusercontent.com/67831664/214067911-7d130763-ddb9-40e6-91ac-c16eaa73013f.png)

-<h2> Models deployed using Gelāre are trained using [EdgeImpulse](https://edgeimpulse.com) which allows developers to train ML models in minutes and deploy these models on dozens of MCUs. </h2>
+**Models deployed using Gelāre are trained using [EdgeImpulse](https://edgeimpulse.com) which allows developers to train ML models in minutes and deploy these models on dozens of MCUs.**

-<h4> The guide to train models within minutes and deploy it on Raspberry Pi and OAK-D can be found on the hackster project page.
+The guide to train models within minutes and deploy it on Raspberry Pi and OAK-D can be found on the hackster project page.
 The specific instructions for converting a Tensorflow Lite Model (.tflite) available on EdgeImpulse dashboard to a (.blob) model compatible with OAK-D can be found [here](https://github.com/dhruvsheth-ai/Gelare/tree/main/models)

-<h3> Gelāre supports two method to deploy object detection methods for real-time object detection off-the shelf.
-Each method uses LEGO Mindstorms Inventor kit and Raspberry Pi Build Hat </h3>
+Gelāre supports two method to deploy object detection methods for real-time object detection off-the shelf.
+Each method uses LEGO Mindstorms Inventor kit and Raspberry Pi Build Hat.

-- <h3> Using the [OAK-D (Opencv AI Kit with Depth)](https://store.opencv.ai/products/oak-d).
-This is the first repository to extend support for deploying EdgeImpulse trained models to OAK-D </h3>
+- Using the [OAK-D (Opencv AI Kit with Depth)](https://store.opencv.ai/products/oak-d).
+This is the first repository to extend support for deploying EdgeImpulse trained models to OAK-D.

 - (under development)